-8. Insert needle(s)

-Use just one needle per site.
+8. Insert needle(s) Use just one needle per site.
 If injecting in more than one site, the following steps should be completed for each needle, one at a time.
+Remove the needle cap.
+Using 2 fingers, pinch together the skin around the infusion site.
+With a quick dart-like motion, insert the needle straight into the skin (Figure 15).
 Put sterile gauze and tape or a transparent dressing over the infusion site (Figure 16) to hold the needle in place.

-9. Start infusion

-Follow the manufacturer's instructions to turn on the infusion pump and start the infusion (Figure 17).

-10. Complete infusion and record treatment (Figure 18)

-- When all the HIZENTRA has been infused, turn off the infusion pump. - Remove the needle(s) from the skin. - Once you have removed the needle(s), remove the empty syringe from the infusion pump. - Disconnect the infusion set from the empty syringe. - Cover the infusion site(s) with a protective dressing. - Peel-off the removable part of the label for each prefilled syringe or vial used.
+Start infusion Figure 15 Figure 16 Follow the manufacturer's instructions to turn on the infusion pump and start the infusion (Figure 17).
+Figure 17 10.
+Complete infusion and record treatment (Figure 18) When all the HIZENTRA has been infused, turn off the infusion pump.
+Remove the needle(s) from the skin.
+Once you have removed the needle(s), remove the empty syringe from the infusion pump.
+Disconnect the infusion set from the empty syringe.
+Cover the infusion site(s) with a protective dressing.
+Peel-off the removable part of the label for each prefilled syringe or vial used.
 Affix it to the patient's log book with the date and time of infusion, or scan the prefilled syringe or vial if recording the infusion electronically.

-11. Clean up

-- If applicable, remove adapter from the infusion pump following the manufacturer's instructions. - Throw away the empty HIZENTRA prefilled syringe(s) or vial(s), along with the used disposable supplies, in the sharps container (Figure 19) in accordance with local requirements. - Clean and store the infusion pump, following the manufacturer's instructions.
+Figure 18 11.
+Clean up If applicable, remove adapter from the infusion pump following the manufacturer's instructions.
+Throw away the empty HIZENTRA prefilled syringe(s) or vial(s), along with the used disposable supplies, in the sharps container (Figure 19) in accordance with local requirements.
+Clean and store the infusion pump, following the manufacturer's instructions.
+For s elf-administration, provide the patient with instruct ions and training for subcutaneous